-The 1.3-liter motor in the Spitfire is certainly small, but there's much more to this story.
-This lightweight powerplant has been upgraded with a Weber carb and Cannon intake.
-Plus, you can tell by all the stainless hoses and the overall tidy setup that there has been a lot of care that has gone into this engine bay.
-So this is little Spitfire knows how to get aggressive without losing its sprightly charm.
-In fact, the consignor was happy to drive this down an hour to our showroom.
-And his eagerness is exactly how these became so popular.
+You'll always draw a crowd just by tilting the whole front end on the car forward to reveal the motor.
+The 1.3-liter in the Spitfire is certainly small, but there's much more to this story.
+This lightweight powerplant has been upgraded with a Weber carb and it has been recently rebuilt.
+So this is little Spitfire can confidently get aggressive without losing its sprightly charm.
 The car barely tipped the scales but had a level of rigidity not seen on other roadsters of its day.
-These were built on a solid backbone chassis with lightweight metal partial unibody.
+These were built on a solid backbone chassis with a lightweight metal partial unibody.
 This gave them a solid but nimble feeling on the backroads, and it only got better when paired with the four-speed manual transmission, fully independent suspension, and front disc brakes.

 - Interior Color